High-Order-Quarterwave-Society/Type-R-121-subwoofer/README.md

 The Type R-121-MK!
 Paraflex subwoofer was originaly designed by Matthew Morgan J. member of the **Higher Order Quarterwave Society** (HOQWS) which was started in 2013 by Matthew Morgan J, Dustin Morgan (Flex Tech Designs) and J. Vansickle (Paragon Concepts)

 ## About Paraflex
 The Type R-121 subwoofer is designed for 21" drivers with a High BL and a strong cone.
-This design is optimised for the 18Sound 21NSLW5000 21" 4-Ohm driver, but other drivers may also be used, for example the 18Sound 21NLW9601 or B&C 21SW152 etc. There is also a Type-R design for 18" drivers available.
+This design is optimised for the HOQS 21" Ferrite F216C and N216C drivers,  18Sound 21NSLW5000 21" 4-Ohm driver, but other drivers may also be used, for example the 18Sound 21NLW9601 or B&C 21SW152 etc. There is also a Type-R design for 18" drivers available.
 The MK1 is the latest version of this design and has added improvements for the HTR and a flatter overal response.
 See measurement graphs for more information.

 The subwoofer uses a low and high tuned resonator making the design very efficient in it's bandwidth, which was named **Paraflex** for easy naming.
 Many prototypes and design revisions have been made by members of the HOQWS, continualy improving the design of the cabinet and its different versions.